-Small Unmanned Aircraft Systems (sUAS) operators are continuously exercising new applications for sUAS, including goods delivery, infrastructure inspection, search and rescue, and agricultural monitoring.
-Previously, there was limited infrastructure available to manage the widespread expansion of sUAS operations within the National Airspace System (NAS).
+Small Unmanned Aircraft Systems (sUAS) operators are continuously exercising new applications for (sUAS), including goods delivery, infrastructure inspection, search and rescue, and agricultural monitoring.
+There has been limited infrastructure available to manage the widespread expansion of sUAS operations within the National Airspace System (NAS).
 In response to this need, the Federal Aviation Administration (FAA) Extension, Safety and Security Act of 2016 (PDF) established the UTM Pilot Program (UPP) to define an initial set of industry and FAA capabilities required to support UTM operations.

 Phase One (1)

 On January 14, 2019, then Transportation Secretary Elaine L. Chao announced the selection of three FAA UAS Test Sites to partner with the agency in UPP: